 Physical therapy is a type of treatment that uses exercises and other techniques to help patients regain movement and function after an injury or surgery.
 It can be used to treat a wide variety of conditions, including knee injuries.
 Physical therapists will also help you learn how to use the assistive device you will receive after surgery.

 What Does Physical Therapy Do For the Body?

 Physical therapy can help to improve range of motion, increase strength and endurance, and decrease pain.
-It can also help to improve balance and coordination.
-Physical therapy gets the body ready to handle everyday activities and more again.
+It can also help improve balance and coordination.
+Physical therapy gets the body ready to handle everyday activities and more.

 After knee surgery, physical therapy will help regain motion in the knee joint, strengthen the thigh muscles and calf muscles, and decrease knee pain.
 Physical therapists will also look at scar tissue from surgery and make sure that it is healing well.

 Why is Physical Therapy Important After Knee Surgery?

 Undergoing physical therapy after knee surgery is important because it helps your recovery process go smoothly.
 Physical therapy helps you regain strength and flexibility in your knee.
 It also helps you regain your range of motion and improve your mobility.

 Physical therapy can also help reduce pain and swelling in your knee.
 The physical therapist will also discuss and help you understand what to do after surgery, including how to decrease swelling by using an ice pack, narcotic pain medications you might receive after surgery, and other pain meds you can use further down the road.

 What Happens if You Don’t Do Physical Therapy After Knee Surgery?

 If you don’t do physical therapy after knee surgery, you may experience a number of complications, such as: